AndreaN33/EECS301-Lab1/Lab1-Guide/StartingGithub-Guide.md

 1. Click the **Add SSH key** button to save the new key.

 :information_source: The public SSH key is now stored in your GitHub profile and can be used for any repositories you have access to on GitHub.
-In the next section, a Git client side application will be setup to verify the SSH key works properly.
+In the next section, a Git client-side application will be setup to verify the SSH key works properly.

 ### Configuring Command-Line Git SSH Access